vapoursynth/vapoursynth/doc/functions/prewitt_sobel.rst

       will be simply copied.

    *rshift*
+      Deprecated as of R33.
+Simply multiply the *min* and *max* thresholds instead.

       Before comparing with *min* and *max*, output pixels can be shifted to the right by *rshift* bits.
 In other words, they can be divided by ``2 ** rshift``.